-Though you may be familiar with the term sensory diet - feeding the sensory system with sights, sounds, smells, taste, touch, and motion - a sensory diet for autistic people is designed to suit the specific sensory needs of their nervous system.
+You may be familiar with the term sensory diet - using sensory items for autism to feed the sensory system with sights, sounds, smells, taste, touch, and motion.
+A sensory diet for people with autism is designed to suit the specific sensory needs of their nervous system.

-As the number of individuals with autism diagnosed each year increases, our ability to provide a proper multisensory learning, working, home, and living environment is crucial.
-Too much or too little of any element of the sensory diet can be debilitating, so a good understanding of autism and sensory diets is a benefit.
+As the number of individuals diagnosed with autism each year increases, our ability to provide proper multisensory learning, working, home, and living environments is crucial.
+Too much or too little of any element of the sensory diet can be debilitating, so a good understanding of sensory tools for autism is a benefit.

-One key difference between autism and other sensory challenges, such as sensory integration dysfunction, is the struggle with communication and socialization.
-So, as we address the unique sensory system of an individual with autism, we need to provide a safe space to interact, first with their surroundings and then with those in their environment.
+One key difference between autism and other sensory challenges, such as sensory processing disorder, is the struggle with communication and socialization.
+So, as we address the unique sensory system of an individual with autism, we need to provide a safe space to interact, first with their surroundings, and then with those in their environment.
 In addition, we need to consider behavior modification when, and if, necessary to provide security and social education.
 Keeping these elements in mind can ensure a healthy sensory diet for autism.
+So, which sensory items for autism can be used to stimulate the senses?

 Stimulate The Eyes With Soft Sights